 Australian companies of all sizes are working tirelessly to improve their sustainability efforts.
 The road to becoming a more sustainable business is a long and often slow one, but working towards reducing our carbon footprint is one of the most important initiatives any business can take.
 One of the easiest and most cost-efficient ways to start on this journey is to improve the recycling efforts in your office.
 Implementing a robust recycling program can help your business become more sustainable and reduce your environmental impact.

 Put simply, the more we recycle, the more energy is saved and the amount of waste going to landfill is reduced.
-Create a plan to ensure your business is on board with the best current practices for recycling and educate each employee about it, and all the associated benefits.
+Create a plan to ensure your business is on board with the current best practice for recycling and sustainability, and be sure to educate your staff about all the associated benefits.

 - Used, or misprinted documents are great for use as scrap/note paper

 - Double sided printing is a great paper saver, and perfectly acceptable for internal documents